Meteor-Community-Packages/meteor-autoform/README.md

 * Otherwise if the schema type is `String` and you include the `rows` attribute, a `textarea` is used.
 * Otherwise if the schema type is `Number`, a `number` type is used.
 * Otherwise if the schema type is `Date`, a `date` type is used.
 * Otherwise if the schema type is `Boolean`, the `boolean-checkbox` type is used.
 You may want to specify a `type` of `boolean-radios` or `boolean-select` instead.
-If you do so, use the `trueLabel` and `falseLabel` attributes to set the labels used in the radio or select control.
+If you do so, use the `trueLabel`, `falseLabel`, and `nullLabel` attributes to set the labels used in the radio or select control.
 * Otherwise a `text` type is used.

 The following attributes are recognized: